Ez2Raven/MusicBeeNowPlayingExporter/README.md

 While you may have installed MusicBee on your operating system, I would strong recommend using the portable version to avoid messing things up on your day-to-day MusicBee installation.

+You will also need to modify the Post Build Event within MusicBeePluginWrapper to copy build artifacts to the plugin folder of your Portable MusicBee installation

 ## Developing